 It can be difficult to get into hunting as an adult, but it’s not impossible.
 If you want to start hunting, these tips will help you find your way afield.

-As we turn the bend into a new year, it’s time to learn how to hunt.
-Adults have been coming to hunting in droves the past few years, with women coming to hunting as adults in higher numbers than ever before.
+Spring is the perfect time to prepare for the coming fall hunting season.
+And adults have been coming to hunting in droves during the past few years, with women coming to hunting as adults in higher numbers than ever before.

-2019 was my fifth year hunting, and it’s been a life-changing decision that puts great food on the table and widens my experience with the outdoors each year.
+I marked my sixth year hunting in 2020, and it’s been a life-changing decision that puts great food on the table and widens my experience with the outdoors each year.
 I’ve hunted everything from geese to elk to mule deer.
 And I’m now in the process of raising and DIY training my first bird dog!

 And it’s important to note that if you’ve aged out of hunters’ ed in your state, many states require hunters’ ed for all.
 So, if you plan on hunting, just take the time to complete the program.
 It’s worth it.

-Even if you’re not going to pick up a bow, you can learn a lot through the archery education program, and I recommend taking both to anyone who might ask.
+Even if you’re not going to pick up a bow, you can learn a lot through the archery education program.
+I recommend taking both to anyone who might ask.

 I recommend the rest of Steve Rinella’s books, really.
 But the guides are so insanely thorough and great that they’re both worth having on hand.